miniflux/website/src/docs/installation.md

 template: doc
 uri: docs/installation.html
 ---
-Installing Miniflux is straightforward if you have some basic sysadmin knowledge.
+Installing Miniflux is straightforward if you have some basic system administration knowledge.

 - [Packages](#packages)
 - [Database Configuration](#database)